Skip to content

 A Tribute in Bronze – Millicent Fenwick

-It’s strange on how you can walk back and forth a hundred times and never notice something and then one day, you slow down and become mindful.
+It’s strange how you can walk back and forth a hundred times and never notice something, and then one day, you slow down and become mindful.
 I had that experience the other day as I walked past the iconic Millicent Fenwick bronze statue in Bernardsville and started to think…. this has to be an interesting story.
 Here’s what we found.

 Especially in times like these I am very interested in keeping Mrs. Fenwick’s record of service and her views in front of the public.